sksiwal/docs/docs/sdks/python/trigger-workflow.md

 workflow_id = workflow_client.startWorkflow(startWorkflowRequest)
 ```

-### Start using Workflow Name
+To trigger a workflow using its name, use the following approach:

 ```python
 wfInput = { "a" : 5, "b": "+", "c" : [7, 8] }
 workflow_id = workflow_client.startWorkflowByName("WORKFLOW_NAME", wfInput)
 ```

-## Trigger synchronous
+## Triggering a Workflow Synchronously

-The following command starts a workflow and waits until the workflow completes or the *waitUntilTask* completes.
+Initiate a workflow synchronously using the ***executeWorkflow*** method:

 ```python
 wfInput = { "a" : 5, "b": "+", "c" : [7, 8] }